Low traffic neighbourhoods

 In addition, between 40 to 50% of households in our low traffic neighbourhoods live in social housing.

-Yes, we consult with the emergency services before implementing low traffic neighbourhoods.
+We consult with the emergency services before implementing low traffic neighbourhoods.
 Most filters are camera-enforced so the emergency services can drive straight through.

 All of the low traffic neighbourhoods and school streets we’ve introduced are subject to equalities impact assessments.